KasperKnop/WEB1/docs/09-browser-apis.md

 ### Dynamic HTML Content

 You have received some HTML from your trusted server.
-Insert it into the DOM when the button is clicked!
+Insert it into the postContainer when the button is clicked!

+??? tip "Tip"
+    - The `innerHTML` property can be used to parse a string as HTML and replace all the element's descendants with the result.

 ```html
 <html>